Runnetty1/WRM/README.md

 * **Remote Control**: Restart specific nodes or the entire farm with one click.

 > [!NOTE]
 > **Scalability**: This system has been tested with up to **4 nodes** with negligible CPU and RAM overhead.
 Larger clusters may experience unexpected CPU spikes or increased memory usage due to the frequency of UDP broadcasts.
+This has not been tested.

 ### 🖼️ Tray UI Overview